 When someone intentionally and illegally causes a fire that damages a house or business, they can be charged with arson.
 Arson is an extremely serious crime in the United States.
 It is one of the worst criminal charges someone can face, and the penalties for it in Florida are especially severe.
 Being convicted can result in thousands in fines and years in prison, stripping many people of the ability to lead a normal life ever again.

-If you have been charged with arson in Bradenton, FL., you need to contact a lawyer as soon as you can to start aggressively defending your rights and freedom.
+If you have been charged with arson in Bradenton, FL., you need to contact a criminal defense lawyer as soon as you can to start aggressively defending your rights and freedom.
 Prosecutors will often resort to underhanded tactics to get a conviction, and a qualified attorney could be the only thing standing between you and prison time.

 The Law Place has the resources and experience necessary to aggressively defend you against a felony arson charge.
 We offer a free consultation with a lawyer from our firm so you know all the options available to you and how we will go about defending your case.